 High conversion and high growth ambitions trigger a lot of fraud.
 This is why European neobanks and neobrokers must balance the need to make their digital platforms user-friendly and easy to navigate with the need to ensure that the platforms are secure.

 The challenge?
-Adding too many security measures can make the platform less user-friendly and deter potential customers.
-The more steps in a conversion funnel, the more opportunities customers have to drop off.
+Adding too many security measures can make the platform less user-friendly and deter potential clients.
+The more steps in a conversion funnel, the more opportunities clients have to drop off.

-Neobrokers and neobanks must also set up a secure environment to protect customer data and funds.
+Neobrokers and neobanks must also set up a secure environment to protect client data and funds.
 It’s not just about identity fraud at onboarding.
-Making sure their customers' data and funds are protected can also add too many security measures, making the platform less user-friendly.
-At the same time, too few security measures can result in hefty fines and a loss of customer trust.
+Making sure their clients' data and funds are protected can also add too many security measures, making the platform less user-friendly.
+At the same time, too few security measures can result in hefty fines and a loss of trust.

 A trusted partner to overcome all these challenges